shalev121/WannaBe-Project/README.md

 ![Career Roadmap Overview](assets/screenshots/roadmap_collapsed.png)

-The system generates a multi-step career roadmap using a probabilistic directed graph, presenting the optimal sequence of intermediate transitions toward the target role.
+The detailed roadmap decomposes the computed path into a sequence of explicit transition steps.
+Each step represents a statistically justified intermediate milestone rather than a direct leap to the target role.

+This representation emphasizes that career progression is typically multi-stage and constrained by historical labor market dynamics, reinforcing the system’s data-driven approach.

 ---

 ![Expanded Transition Explanation](assets/screenshots/roadmap_expanded.png)

-Each transition can be expanded to reveal the strategic rationale behind the step, explaining why the move is necessary and how it functions as a seniority or skill bridge.
+Expanding a transition reveals the strategic explanation behind that step.
+The system explains *why* the transition is necessary, framing it as a seniority bridge, responsibility expansion, or skill consolidation phase.

+These explanations are grounded in the structure of the transition graph and the distribution of skills across roles, ensuring that narratives reflect empirical patterns rather than generic career advice.

 ---